romilly/bdd-tester/README.md

 The test simulates two micro:bits, both running the same script.

-The test will simulate the pressing of button A on the first micro:bit, which then will then send a radio message.
+The test will simulate the pressing of button A on the first micro:bit, which then will then display 'ouch!' and send a radio message.

-When the second micro:bit receives rthe radi message, it displays
+When the second micro:bit receives the radio message, it displays the message 'signal received!'